nickhalterman/f1_dnf_predictor/README.md

    - The model’s prediction (**DNF** or **Finish**)
    - The probability of each outcome
    - The feature values for that record

-In this example, the model predicts that the driver will not finish the race with an estimated 85.6% probability of DNF.
-You can continue adjusting the index to explore how the model performs across different samples.

 ## Project Files